BadgePiratesLLC/badgepiratesllc.github.io/_posts/BSidesKC_21_BadgeSAO.md

 Clear as Mud?
 Give me a holler on Twitter or email and I may be able to confuse you more @BadgePirates or fg@badgepirates.com or in the @SecKC Discord as @FG

+If you do come up with an SAO, bring it by the hardware hacker village at BSidesKC21 and show it off.
+Need help Soldering ... stop by, we may even have some components for you to finish off your SAO.